-IV .Graves Disease
+IV.
+Graves' Disease [0:26]

-- Is the most common cause of endogenous hyperthyroidism - It is characterized by a triad of manifestations - 1.
-Thyrotoxicosis, caused by a diffusely enlarged, hyperfunctional thyroid present in all cases - 2.
-An infiltrative ophthalmopathy with resultant exophthalmos, present in about 40% of patients - 3.
-A localized, infiltrative dermopathy (sometimes designated pretibial myxedema), seen in a minority of cases:

-Graves disease has a peak incidence between 20 and 40 years of age, with women being affected up to seven times more commonly than men.
+- Is the most common cause of endogenous hyperthyroidism. - It is characterized by a triad of manifestations: - 1.
+Thyrotoxicosis: caused by a diffusely enlarged, hyperfunctional thyroid present in all cases.
+It's considered as the most common manifestation, 100% present of all cases. - 2.
+Infiltrative ophthalmopathy with resultant exophthalmos, present in about 40% of patients. - 3.
+Infiltrative dermopathy (sometimes designated pretibial myxedema), seen in a minority of cases. - Graves' disease has a peak incidence between 20 and 40 years of age, with women being affected up to seven times more commonly than men.